mainwp/mainwp/readme.txt

 == How Does MainWP Work? ==

-First, Install and Activate this MainWP Dashboard plugin on a WordPress site you will use for controlling all other sites (even those on different hosting); this is your Dashboard Site.
+First, Install and Activate this MainWP Dashboard plugin on a WordPress site you will use to manage all other sites (even those on different hosting); this is your Dashboard Site.

-We highly recommend this be a new, clean WordPress installation and not on one of your operating sites.
+We highly recommend this be a new, clean WordPress installation and not on one of your production sites.
 Using a clean site helps to eliminate any unnecessary plugin conflicts or security issues.

 Next, Install and Activate the [MainWP Child plugin](https://wordpress.org/plugins/mainwp-child/) on all WordPress sites you want to manage from your MainWP Dashboard.
 WordPress sites connected to your Dashboard are referred to as Child Sites.